Environmental engineering

 Environmental engineering is a professional engineering discipline related to environmental science.
 It encompasses broad scientific topics like chemistry, biology, ecology, geology, hydraulics, hydrology, microbiology, and mathematics to create solutions that will protect and also improve the health of living organisms and improve the quality of the environment.
 Environmental engineering is a sub-discipline of civil engineering and chemical engineering.
-While on the part of civil engineering, the Environmental Engineering is focused mainly on Sanitary Engineering.
+In the realm of civil engineering, environmental engineering is focused mainly on sanitary engineering.

 Environmental engineering applies scientific and engineering principles to improve and maintain the environment to protect human health, protect nature's beneficial ecosystems, and improve environmental-related enhancement of the quality of human life.

 Environmental engineers devise solutions for wastewater management, water and air pollution control, recycling, waste disposal, and public health.
 They design municipal water supply and industrial wastewater treatment systems, and design plans to prevent waterborne diseases and improve sanitation in urban, rural and recreational areas.
 They evaluate hazardous-waste management systems to evaluate the severity of such hazards, advise on treatment and containment, and develop regulations to prevent mishaps.
 They implement environmental engineering law, as in assessing the environmental impact of proposed construction projects.

 Environmental engineers study the effect of technological advances on the environment, addressing local and worldwide environmental issues such as acid rain, global warming, ozone depletion, water pollution and air pollution from automobile exhausts and industrial sources.

 Most jurisdictions impose licensing and registration requirements for qualified environmental engineers.